+What funding and support can I get?
 The level and type of funding and support you can access depends on the level and types of disability you have, and where you live.
 If you live in an NDIS area, you should check if you meet NDIS eligibility requirements.

+Are there any limits to the funding available for my plan?
 The level of funding depends on what it takes to meet your ‘reasonable and necessary’ needs.
 It’s about getting the plan right for you because one size DOES NOT fit all.
 Under the NDIS people are funded and reviewed on an annual basis.

+Will the funding be flexible?
 As your situation or condition changes, you can apply to have your funded plan adjusted according to your needs.

+What if you are unhappy with the planning process or final plan?
 If you are unhappy with your NDIS plan or it doesn’t meet your needs, Butter Fish Services can work with you and the NDIA to resolve the issue.

 However, the better prepared you are before your planning meeting, the more likely you are going to get the plan you want.

+Are copies of plans automatically supplied to my GP?
 No. The NDIA will not provide copies of your plan to your GP.
-It's up to you if you want to share a copy of your plan with your GP.
+It’s up to you if you want to share a copy of your plan with your GP.

 It may be useful for your GP to be aware of what outcomes you would like to achieve and what services are funded in your NDIS plan, as these may complement other services available through Medicare.

+If I feel a Support Coordinator is not acting in my best interests, or is excluding me from some decisions, can I change coordinators?
 Yes!
 You have the choice to change your Support Coordinator at any time.
 More information on Support Coordination is available in this Fact Sheet (PDF).

+When will my plan be reviewed?
 As an NDIS participant, you will have a scheduled plan review date specified in your plan by the NDIA.
 This is can be 6 or 12 months and in some cases, 2 years.
 The NDIA will conduct a review of your plan before the plan’s expiration date.